-Furthermore, 11% of workers report that they would always engage in conflict over the next year, irrespective of the employer's offer (the leftmost orange bar in Figure 7).
-These workers perceive that conflict is costless, which maps to the probability of a free wage catch-up in our model $\lambda$ .
-In our quarterly calibration, we translate this yearly share into a quarterly free wage catch-up opportunity with probability $\lambda = 1 - (1 - 0.11)^{1/4} = 0.029$ .
-We calibrate $\gamma$ , the extent to which default wage growth indexes to inflation, to $\gamma = 0.05$ based on the slope of the regression line in Figure 9, i.e., a small degree of indexation of the default wage.
+Furthermore, 11% of workers report that they would always conflict over the next year, irrespective of the employer's offer (the leftmost orange bar in Figure 7).
+These workers perceive that conflict is costless, which maps to the probability of a free wage catchup in our model $\lambda$ .
+In our quarterly calibration, we translate this yearly share into a quarterly free wage catchup opportunity with probability $\lambda = 1 - (1 - 0.11)^{1/4} = 0.029$ .
+Finally, we calibrate $\gamma$ the extent to which default wage growth indexes to inflation.
+We calibrate $\gamma = 0.05$ based on the slope of the regression line in Figure 9, i.e., a small degree of indexation of the default wage.
 This regression captures the extent of perceived default wage indexation, which could be lower than actual default wage indexation.
 Therefore our numerical results will explore robustness to higher levels of $\gamma$ .